 This 424 stove also has electronic ignition.
 The grate on this model appears to be smaller than the grate on Model 414 above.
 Patent 5,417,565, applied for in October, 1994, was for the electronic ignition invention.
 This unfired stove, dated February, 1993, is in Aaron Goccia’s collection.
 Also see the 424 stove below that lacks electronic ignition.

-Two-burner Model 424 was also sold without electronic ignition as seen here.
+Two-burner Model 424 and Model 414 below were also sold without electronic ignition as seen here.
 It is a dual fuel model (unleaded gasoline or white gas/Coleman fuel)

 but the generator life is longer with only the latter fuel.